tytydraco/yessleep/out/I_have_unusual_employers.md

 In the meantime, I didn’t even notice that my pint was drawn.
 From where I was sitting, I could look at the other bar area which housed sofas, armchairs, tables and chairs.
 A table in the corner was filled with drinking folk.
 A man threw some angry words at the waitress about the timing of their drink and grumpily stomped off.
 The talking seemed louder and more frequent.
 Some people sometimes looked at me for a second and I felt they could see that I had something to hide.
 What the hell?

 We still chatted about politics, religion, philosophy and all.
 You know, when men get drunk and they are so enthusiastic about solving the greatest mysteries of the world.

+I was immersed in my thoughts when I realised how much I needed to go to the restroom so I apologised and got up.
+When I finished and left the restroom, I saw Frank waving at me from the table telling me to order two more bottles of beer since I was at the counter.

+’I can recommend you to try Red Ice.
+Blue Ice is for beginners.’ - the voice belonged to a girl sitting on a bar chair, referring to the brand of the beer.
+Blue Ice was the most popular beer here which was indeed, kind of light.
+She looked pretty and friendly as I got my first impression of her.
+However, I did not only feel like a complete stranger here but vulnerable as well.
+I did not know these people, they could have been anybody.
+Talking too much about yourself is revealing your weak points.

+’Should I trust the locals?’ – I asked.

+’No, a foreigner should never trust locals.
+Except when it comes to beer.’ – she smiled back.

+The barman served the bottles and we said cheers.

+Suddenly, two hands touched my shoulders from the back.

+’Hey boy, be careful with Sarah, she never stops talking!
+See?
+She takes your attention so easily that you forgot about us!’ – Frank told me and took the beers and I apologised.
+I told them that I would go back a bit later.

+’Why don’t we go out?
+It is getting too hot in here.’ – the girl advised and I nodded.

-We were about to discuss the existence of free will when the door swung open and the background noise suddenly stopped.
+I was about to answer when the door swung open and the background noise suddenly stopped.
 All the faces turned towards the door.
 The young man was wearing a baseball cap and was grasping for air.

 ’I am looking for the sheriff’